react-page/react-page/docs/quick-start.md

 ## ReactJS Example

-In this section, we will create a minimalistic react app that uses the ORY Editor.
+In this section, we will create a minimalistic react app that uses the React Page.
 Before we skip ahead, make sure that [node.js](https://nodejs.org/en/) is installed on your system.

-At the moment, the ORY Editor is available only through npm and works best in a ReactJS environment.
+At the moment, the React Page is available only through npm and works best in a ReactJS environment.

 ### [ReactJS](https://facebook.github.io/react/)